You are not responsible for what you don’t know. But you are responsible to keep on learning. – Ruvim, my husband.

 Have you ever thought that being uncomfortable is a good thing, though?

 Ruvim and I encourage one another to seek discomfort.
-A couple of times now he’s mentioned that I need to hold a snake or a rat to get over some of those fears.
+He’s already mentioned holding snakes or mice to get over some of those fears.
 I’ll let you know how that goes when it happens.

 But anyway, you gotta start somewhere.
 Somewhere small.
 Take a cold shower or delete your social media apps for 30 days.
 It’s not about what you can’t do, it’s about what you CAN do.